Burnside Fountain: History

-For the last few decades the Burnside Fountain has been in disrepair.
+Condition

 A 1986 inventory of public memorials in Worcester, compiled by the municipal parks and recreation department, listed the fountain's problems as "chipped stone, water system, bronze surface corrosion, rust staining, litter," and the Smithsonian Art Inventories Catalog surveyed the fountain in September 1994 and listed its condition as "treatment urgent."

-With the one-hundredth anniversary of the Burnside Fountain coming in 2012, there has been renewed interest in restoring the fountain.
-Restoration estimates run between USD $40,000 to $60,000, which is more than the city is willing to spend.
-Probably because of this, there are no official plans to restore the fountain, as of June 2012.
-The exterior of the fountain was treated for bronze corruption in June 2021 restoring the original coloring.
+Leading up to the 100th anniversary of the Burnside Fountain in 2012, there was renewed interest in restoring the fountain.
+Restoration estimates ranged from $40,000 to $60,000, which was more than the city was willing to spend.
+As of June 2012, there were no official plans to restore the fountain.
+In June 2021, the exterior of the fountain was treated for bronze corruption, restoring the original coloring.